Paris Eiffel Tower Guided Tours

 Waiting to go up| ©gckwolfe

-Although you can visit the Eiffel Tower on your own, if it is the first time you go to Paris my advice is to join a guided tour of the monument because you will get more out of the experience by having a greater context about the site you are visiting.
+Although you can visit the Eiffel Tower on your own, if it's your first time in Paris, I recommend joining a guided tour of the monument because you'll get more out of the experience by having a better understanding of the place you're visiting.

-The Eiffel Tower is world famous but there are many curiosities about its history and construction that the general public does not know.
-With the help of a guide you can learn a lot of things about this tourist attraction in a fun way so you will have a great time.
-You will appreciate that he will be with you during the access queues because his anecdotes will make your wait more bearable.
+The Eiffel Tower is world famous, but there are many interesting facts about its history and construction that the general public is unaware of.
+With the help of a guide, you can learn a lot about this tourist attraction in a fun way and have a great time.
+You'll be grateful to have them with you while you wait in line, as their anecdotes will make the wait more bearable.

-In addition, as he knows perfectly the structure of the Eiffel Tower, you can also ask him for advice to find the best position in its viewpoints to take the most beautiful pictures of the landscape.
-He will even help you to better identify all the monuments of Paris that will appear on the skyline so that you don't miss any detail.
+What's more, as they know the structure of the Eiffel Tower inside out, you can also ask them for advice on finding the best spot on the viewing platforms to take the most beautiful photos of the landscape.
+He will even help you identify all the monuments of Paris that appear on the skyline so you don't miss a thing.

-And finally, something I really like about taking a guided tour of the Eiffel Tower is that the guides are very nice people that you can ask for recommendations to make the most of your trip in Paris.
-They are always willing to help you!
+And finally, something I really like about taking a guided tour of the Eiffel Tower is that the guides are very friendly people who you can ask for recommendations to make the most of your trip to Paris.
+They are always willing to help!

 Book a guided tour of the Eiffel Tower

-How much does it cost to take a guided tour of the Eiffel Tower?
+How much does a guided tour of the Eiffel Tower cost?

 View of the Tower from the Second Level| ©gckwolfe